cosmos/gaia/docs/validators/validator-setup.md

 We suggest you try out joining a public testnet first.
 Information on how to join the most recent testnet can be found [here](../hub-tutorials/join-testnet.md).
 :::

-Before setting up your validator node, make sure you've already gone through the [Full Node Setup](../hub-tutorials/join-mainnet.md) guide.
+Before setting up a validator node, make sure to have completed the [Joining Mainnet](../hub-tutorials/join-mainnet.md) guide.

 If you plan to use a KMS (key management system), you should go through these steps first: [Using a KMS](kms/kms.md).